 Indiana Experience Field Trip Options

-Students will engage in a variety of hands-on activities that can be customized to meet your curriculum needs.
-Choose as many options as the group's schedule will allow.
-Estimate that each group of 10 students will spend 15 to 20 minutes in each area.
+Students will engage in a variety of hands-on activities designed to meet educational needs.
+Student groups will be greeted by IHS staff before receiving an orientation and tour schedule.
+Tour guides will lead students through the Indiana Experience, spending 15 to 20 minutes in each area.
+A complete tour of the Indiana Experience takes approximately 2 to 2 ½ hours.
 Visit the Plan a Field Trip page to make a reservation today!

 You Are There

 You Are There 1904: Picture This! (through Jan.
 23, 2016) Get behind the lens in a Victorian portrait studio and see how the way we capture memories has evolved.
 Learn about the experience of memory-making and the innovative technology of the photographic process through a visit to a day in the life of the Charles Miner Studio in 1904.
 Mr. Miner will even take a vintage portrait of you to share with family and friends.

 - You Are There 1939: Healing Bodies, Changing Minds (open through Aug.
 15, 2015) – Make a depression-era visit to Dr. Harvey Middleton's office on Boulevard Place in Indianapolis to see firsthand how this African-American family practitioner and cardiologist cared for his patients.
 Examine the equipment he used, such as the Sanborn Cardiette Electrocardiograph Machine, and interact wtih the doctor and his visitors as you explore race relations of the day and disparities in access to healthcare.

 Presented by Advantage Health Solutions Inc. and Franciscan St. Francis Health with support from the Marion County Public Health Department and the Indiana State Medical Association